Factbox - Contenders for senior jobs in Trump's administration

 FEDERAL RESERVE VICE CHAIRMAN FOR BANK OVERSIGHT

-* John Allison, a former chief executive officer of regional bank BB&T Corp (BBT.N) and former head of the Cato Institute, a libertarian think tank
+* John Allison, a former CEO of regional bank BB&T Corp (BBT.N) and former head of the Cato Institute, a libertarian think tank

 * Paul Atkins, former SEC commissioner